-We fund an extensive programme of research and knowledge exchange on soil management.
+AHDB funds an extensive programme of research and knowledge exchange on soil management.
 On this page you will find practical information on soil management as well as links to ongoing research and knowledge exchange.
-Whether you need an introduction to soil biology or a detailed guide to improving field drainage, we have information and guidance to support you.
+Whether you need an introduction to soil biology or a detailed guide to improving field drainage AHDB has information and guidance to support you.

 Soil biology and soil health

 Soil physics, chemistry and biology are interlinked and all play a role in maintaining productive agricultural and horticultural systems.

 Whilst physical and chemical properties of soil are relatively well understood, the same is not necessarily true for soil biology.
 That's why we've co-funded a five-year research and knowledge exchange programme, which aims to increase understanding of soil biology and develop a toolkit to measure and manage soil health.

 Other research and knowledge exchange projects in progress:

 - Four inter-related projects form a five-year programme of research to help farmers, growers and agronomists optimise soil and water management decisions and plan environmentally and economically beneficial rotations.

 - The research will tap into an established network of farm-based initiatives, including AHDB’s network of monitor and strategic farms and acommercial sites.
 This will allow farmers, growers and agronomists access to trials and provide a forum for peer-to-peer learning.

 - A programme of knowledge exchange funded by AHDB Horticulture aims to inspire and support growers to assess and manage the health of their soils.

 - A series of publications provide practical information on soil assessment, management strategies and action you can take (such as using green manures) along with updates on ongoing research